Spock-cmd/PyASM-Python-Assembly/README.md

 An assembly-like programming language built entirely with Python You can also download the `.exe` file if you dont want any assets.

+# File Structure (for the `.py` file)
+`
+PyASM-IDE/
+   PyASM_IDE.py
+   ico/
+      pyasmide.py
+   fonts/
+      DOSfont.ttf
+      CascadiaMono.ttf
+`
+You can edit these files except the `.py` file to customize your IDE.

 # PyASM IDE — User Guide
 ---